 With the third model, Zenit introduced a rather modern camera.
-A smooth winder arm, a new prism house, no extra top deck and a self timer were features that could match the japanese.
+A smooth winder arm, a new prism house, no extra top deck and a self timer were features that could match the Japanese.
 But it proved too expensive to produce and was terminated in 1962.

 Produced from 1959 till 1962.
 Total of 81.776 bodies.

 The Zenit 3 was Zenits third model, featuring a new construction.
-The top deck was incorporated into the house, giving a more ordinary shape.
+The top deck was incorporated into the house, giving a more modern shape.
 There was a self timer in the front and a new prism house as well.
 The flash socket from Zenit S was kept.
 It was even smaller than the previous ones: 133x89x 47 mm.
 But heavier: 592 grams.

-Besides the new and modern top plate, Zenit also introduced a new winder arm.
+In addition to the new and modern top plate, Zenit also introduced a new winder arm.
 It has a pleasant feeling, not too hard and not too long movement.

 Again, an Industar 50/3,5